Standardized Test Scores Being Waived

 - Paper versions sent directly to us by your former university.

-- We do not accept scanned, copied or faxed transcripts.
+- We do not accept scanned, copied, or faxed transcripts sent from the applicant.

-- We do accept eletronic transcripts sent directly to email@example.com from the university or service providing the transcript.
+- We do accept electronic transcripts sent directly to email@example.com from the university or service providing the transcript.
 Emails indicating an e-transcript is available for viewing must also come directly from the university or the service providing the transcript.
-We do not accept fowarded transcripts.
+We do not accept forwarded transcripts.